Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Introduction

 In this paper, we propose a transfer learning based selective online training scheme to efficiently transfer knowledge from an offline trained base model to the filter in operation.
 As per the proposed scheme, we only update the learned weights of the PMD compensation layers while leaving the remaining learned model unaffected.
+This approach builds upon the training method applied in \cite{ldbp-pmd}, where the learned coefficients from the LDBP model are frozen and serve as the initialization for the LDBP-PMD model.
 By limiting the trainable weights, the proposed approach greatly reduces the training overhead.
-We incorporate online learning, based on decision directed feedback, to perform lifelong real-time adaptation to changes in PMD.
+We extend the method through incorporation of online learning, based on decision directed feedback, to perform lifelong real-time adaptation to changes in PMD.
 For concreteness, we apply the hinge model for time-evolution of the state of polarization (SOP) to simulate continuous drift in PMD \cite{hinge-model}.
 While previous attempts to adapt a pre-trained learned NLC model to a different realization of PMD found limited success \cite{ldbp-pmd}, our results from system simulations demonstrate that knowledge can be effectively transferred and performance can be sustained, thus bridging the gap between extended offline training and real world application of learned NLC methods.

 In addition to the new adaptive training scheme, combining the principles of transfer learning and online learning for continuous adaptation of the learned NLC model, this paper extends the conference version \cite{jain:2022} by providing a detailed construction of the DCRNN-PMD model, discussing various design choices and extending the numerical results to WDM transmission systems.